As this page has grown, it has become somewhat amorphous, so I thought I'd use some minimal Library Science skills & classify it.

 - Live Mocha - free basic instruction.
 Then you pay.

-(see esp. the Choosing a Library School link) - Program for Cooperative Cataloging (PCC) - Home of BIBCO, CONSER, NACO and SACO.
+- Guidelines for Choosing a Master's Program in Library and Information Studies from the American Library Association - Program for Cooperative Cataloging (PCC) - Home of BIBCO, CONSER, NACO and SACO.

 - Bibliographic Framework Transition Initiative - The Library of Congress is launching a review of the bibliographic framework to better accommodate future needs.
 A major focus of the initiative will be to determine a transition path for the MARC 21 exchange format in order to reap the benefits of newer technology while preserving a robust data exchange that has supported resource sharing and cataloging cost savings in recent decades. . .
 This web site will be the official location for information, announcements, and resources related to this initiative.